jneem/sweeper/docs/sweep.typ

 - If the segments clearly intersect, there is an algorithm that computes a lower bound $hat(y)$ on the exact intersection height, with the property that $alpha^1(hat(y)) >= alpha^2(hat(y)) - epsilon$.

-The second property implies that if there's a shuffle intersection $alpha^1$ and $alpha^2$ can be in either order in the sweep-line (for all sweep-lines at or after $y$).

-The third property imposes a requirement on the allowable slopes for $alpha^1$ and $alpha^2$.
+The second property imposes a requirement on the allowable slopes for $alpha^1$ and $alpha^2$.
 With finite precision and almost-horizontal lines, such a $hat(y)$ might not exist.
 The current implementation has some special logic for exactly horizontal lines (which is not yet written up here), and deals with almost-horizontal lines by perturbing them to be exactly horizontal.
 The reason we insist on a lower bound will become clear later.